Rules and Eligibility Requirements

 - It is presumed that the named presenting author will present the abstract.
 Any variation from this will require approval from the Annual Scientific Assembly Committee Chair.

-- It is understood that all submissions must contain original scientific work or videos that are not currently under consideration for presentation at any other major scientific assembly, and has not previously been submitted to the Journal of Trauma and Acute Care Surgery (JTACS).
+- No prior submission or presentation.
+It is understood that all submissions must contain original scientific work that are not currently under consideration for presentation at any other major scientific assembly, and has not previously been submitted to the Journal of Trauma and Acute Care Surgery (JTACS).
 Major scientific assemblies include those that are both national, regional and international.
-Abstracts must not have been presented in any format (oral, poster, or video) at a major scientific assembly prior to the next EAST Annual Scientific Assembly.
+Abstracts must not have been presented in any format (oral, quick shot, poster, or video) at a major scientific assembly prior to the next EAST Annual Scientific Assembly.
 Presentation in another forum in which abstract publication is reflexive or manuscript submission to a particular journal(s) is required or invited is strictly prohibited.
 Moreover, abstracts/manuscripts may not be under consideration for publication in any journal prior to presentation, and cannot be work that was previously submitted and rejected by JTACS.
 There are two exceptions to this prohibition: (i) Work performed by a resident or fellow may be presented at the American College of Surgeons Committee on Trauma Resident Paper Competition (ii) Work by a student may be presented at the National Student Research Forum.
 All authors of papers that violate these rules will be prohibited from submission of abstracts to the EAST Annual Scientific Assembly for two years.